Frequently Asked Questions

 What is OER Project?

-OER Project empowers teachers to better serve their students through innovative curricula and a variety of teaching tools.
-Everything is free, and your OER Project account is the key to accessing all of it.
+OER Project empowers teachers to better serve their students through FREE, innovative curricula and a variety of teaching tools.
 We offer the following social studies courses, suitable for a range of age levels and adaptable to a variety of state standards:

 - Full courses: